631

 funded from the beginning when the technologies

-were conceptualized and also later on when they are
+were conceptualized and later when they are

 developed and implemented.
-This will force and
+This would force and

 award the different actors in Blue Denmark to reflect

 and act on user involvement.
+It would also promote

 However, understanding users' practices has been